Welcome to the Clarendon Hills 2023 Vintage Syrah Release

 The 2023 vintage was exceptional for Clarendon Hills and likely the highest performing varietal was indeed Syrah.
 The extended hang time on the vines particularly suited our dry grown vines and the extra skin thickness of Syrah benefited highly from the later and cooler season.
 In what was the 3rd successive La Niña season in a row produced the coolest, latest and interestingly, overall driest of the 3 La Niña harvests and the produced highest degree of phenolic ripeness seen to date at Clarendon Hills. the long late and cool but sunny ripening period is usually studded with 40 degree days that speed the ripeness and diminish the acids in typical years.
 However 2023 was so unique with its carbon copy weather everyday across February and March of 21˚-22˚C cool sunny weather.
 This was such a rare vintage where disease pressure across the Springtime of 2024 and Summer of 2024/2025 was unprecedentedly high.
 While the constant pressure was there our organically farmed grapes withstood all the challenges of mildew that many other great producers succumbed.
 The combination of the unusual Spring and Summer weather and the very late and cool harvest produced absolutely remarkable flavours on the vine before being picked and foretold the great harvest.
 These stratospheric flavours continued to amaze right across the production phase and in to bottle.

 The single stake design renders only yield a few bunches per vine there by limiting the output of the vines, thus rendering the vineyard with excellent concentration.
-The vineyard took a few years to develop and after starting in 2003 and it was completed in 2005 thus marking this year as it’s 20th birthday.
+The new vineyard project was a large undertaking and it started in 2003 and was finished in 2005.
+The site plays home to some 36,000 individual single stake Syrah vines.

 The 2023 Domaine Clarendon Syrah is wonderfully layered and deeply woven with more than enough riff and bass line to take it to the next level.
 The soul satisfying flavours of Syrah are on display with ripe plum, woodsy spice and twiggy notes coupled with back olive, grilled meat and smoked bacon fat make a really pleasing wine.
 It’s the lighter frame on the 2023 wines and the distinct rose petal notes across all 2023 wines that make everything so special.
 Young and intense yet polished with deep fruit and its lightly chalky structure and succulent acidity and dancing rose petal finish leaves you wanting more.